Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Golden Retrievers may often chase their tails for multiple reasons, including boredom, attention-seeking, and play.
 The dog’s tail may also be itchy, or there may be a painful area or injury.
 Behavioral issues such as anxiety or a compulsive disorder could also be a factor for some dogs.

 So, we theorize, guess, and hypothesize.
-Unfortunately, I haven’t come across a study on the topic yet, and I suspect I never will.
+Unfortunately, I haven’t found a scientific study on the topic yet, and I suspect I never will.

 So, why do they do it?